-Service product in accordance with maintenance schedule on the following pages.
+Service the product in accordance with the maintenance schedule on the following pages.

-The lubrication and maintenance charts (1) contain instructions that must be followed to keep this product in good operating condition.
+The lubrication and maintenance (2) charts contain instructions that must be followed to keep this product in good operating condition.
 The Operation & Maintenance Manual and Service Manual contain more detailed service information with specific instructions.